 When you click the “OK” button, the alert will be dismissed.

-The prompt() method in JavaScript is used to display a dialogue box that prompts users to fill in the input.
-This method provides the user to fill in the data which can then be used by the JavaScript program.
+The prompt() method in JavaScript, also known as a window prompt, is used to display a dialog box that asks users to provide input.
+This method lets the user enter an input value, and the prompt dialog box then captures that user input for use in the JavaScript program.
 It is frequently used to gather information from users or to request some input from users.

 Syntax